boeric/zero-config-modern-webapp/README.md

 ### Supported Javascript features

-ES6, ES2018 and beyond (via Babel, Eslint/Airbnb and various plugins):
+ES6, ES2018 and beyond – via Babel (and the syntax is picked up by Sublime/VS Code editors):

 - Export/Import
 - Tagged templates